Production IT infrastructure should

 Documentation

-Short-term interventions designed to stabilize production systems and restore operational clarity.
+Short-term engagements designed to stabilize production systems and restore operational clarity.
 My work is temporary and structured around clearly defined goals.Infrastructure Takeover & Stabilization

 Single-Admin Risk Removal Sprint